adam-ard/organic-markdown/README.md

 ```
 `````

 and run `omd run pwd` again.
-Alternatively, you can run with the number in your `Commands` list, if you don't want to type the whole
+You should now get /var/log as output, since the bash command was executed in that directory.
+Also of note is that you can run with the number of your command, if you don't want to type the whole name:
-name:

 ```bash
 omd run 0